waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Avoid Confirmation Bias:** Actively try to disprove my own assumptions.
 My recent hallucinations on Victory Road 2F and 3F are critical lessons in trusting system feedback and re-evaluating my own perception when faced with a contradiction.

 # IV.
 Current Plans & Tasks
-## A. Current Plan: Escape Victory Road 3F
+## A. Current Plan: Escape Victory Road 1F
 **Status:** Party is in critical condition.
-Attempting to retreat from Victory Road to heal.
-**Failed Plan:** My previous note claiming the switch at (23, 7) opens the barrier at (8, 11) was incorrect.
-The barrier remains closed, and the western area containing the warp at (3, 1) is inaccessible from my current location.
-This plan is abandoned.
-**New Plan:** The only viable escape route is the ladder at (24, 8), which leads back to Victory Road 2F.
-I will navigate there and proceed with the retreat.
+The main exit is blocked by a boulder puzzle that my agent initially failed to solve due to incomplete data (missing impassable trainers).
+**New Plan:** Having corrected my data-gathering tools, I will now use my upgraded `puzzle_strategist_agent` to generate a correct solution.
+My immediate priority is to gather all necessary environmental data and then call the agent.

 ## B. Archived Plans
 - **Victory Road 2F Western Dead End:** Confirmed via system feedback and re-evaluation that this area is NOT a dead end.
 The path forward is via the elevated platform, accessible because the boulder puzzle was already solved.